python/cpython/Doc/library/multiprocessing.rst

 .. module:: multiprocessing.connection
    :synopsis: API for dealing with sockets.

-Usually message passing between processes is done using queues or by using :class:`~Connection` objects returned by :func:`~multiprocessing.Pipe`.
+Usually message passing between processes is done using queues or :class:`~Connection` objects returned by :func:`~multiprocessing.Pipe`.